 At the University of Florida, Dr. Holder received the prestigious Lerner Family Wildlife Conservation Award, the Bird Fanciers Scholarship and was inducted into Phi Zeta, the veterinary school honor society.
 She placed 1st in the United States in the National American Association for Zoo Veterinarians Manuscript Competition and presented her research at the International Zoo Convention.

 Dr. Holder furthered her studies at the Houston Zoo in Texas, the Busch Wildlife Sanctuary, the Exotic Bird Hospital, Lubee Bat Foundation and White Oak Plantation in Florida.
 Her medical articles have been published in the Journal of Zoo and Wildlife Medicine and Exotic DVM.

-Dr. Holder is a member of the Association of Avian Veterinarians, the Association of Reptile and Amphibian Veterinarians, the Association of Exotic Mammal Veterinarians, the American Veterinary Medical Association, the American Holistic Veterinary Medical Association and the Audubon Society.
+Dr. Holder is a member of the Association of Avian Veterinarians, the American Veterinary Medical Association, the Florida Veterinary Medical Association and the American Holistic Veterinary Medical Association.
 She is also an adjunct professor at the University of Florida College of Veterinary Medicine in the Zoo and Wildlife Department.